Run inspections

 By default, all enabled code inspections analyze all files in your project.
 Depending on your needs, you can run the same inspection in more than one scope of files with different settings.

-If one file is included in two or more scopes, and you enable an inspection in these scopes, PhpStorm will process them according to their order in the list of scopes — the uppermost scope will have the highest priority, and therefore, it will be analyzed first.
+If a file is included in multiple scopes, and you enable inspection in these scopes, PhpStorm will process them based on their order in the list.
+The scope at the top has the highest priority and will be analyzed first.

-4. Select the necessary scope, and use the Up button and the Down button to move it up and down the list.
+Select the necessary scope, and use and to move it up and down the list.

-5. If needed, create a new scope.
-To do so, click the Edit button (Edit Scopes), specify scope settings, and select the files and folders that you want to include in it.
+If needed, create a new scope.
+To do so, click (Edit Scopes), specify scope settings, and select the files and folders that you want to include in it.
 For more information, refer to Scopes and file colors.